 As of Tuesday, May 19th, short-term vacation rentals were approved to welcome back guests.
 They can do so by following safety guidelines in favor of public health and safe vacations.

 As we enter Phase II of Florida's reopening on June 5th, visitors from Louisiana are welcome with no quarantine restrictions.
 Those traveling from New York, New Jersey and Connecticut are still required to isolate for a period of 14 days, or for the duration of their visit.

 Hotels, motels and inns remain open.
 For specifics on how an individual property may have modified procedures and operations in place we recommend contacting your accommodations directly.

+Per the Governor’s Executive Order, there is a roadside checkpoint on I-95 to screen for potential COVID-19 cases arriving from New York, New Jersey, and Connecticut.
+Motorists are required to isolate for a period of 14 days upon entry to Florida or for the duration of their visit.
 When a traveler arrives, each passenger or responsible family member (if traveling as a family) will be required to complete a traveler form with key information, including each traveler’s contact information and trip details.
-They will also be given a traveler card, which has contact information and guidance in case the traveler begins exhibiting symptoms of COVID-19.
 Failure to complete the form and follow any isolation or quarantine order from DOH are violations of Florida law.

 A number of local restaurants have been offering curbside pickup and delivery services and will continue to do so.
 For a list of area restaurant re-openings, click here.

 Our Visitor's Centers on Okaloosa Island and at the Destin-Fort Walton Beach Airport are now open to the public.
 Our visitor specialists can also be reached at 800.322.3319.